Minimally Invasive Surgery

 11 June 2018|Categories: Minimally Invasive Surgery, Mitral Valve, Patient Stories|

 Christine Greenland, aged 71, had never been in hospital before and didn’t know that anything was wrong with her heart.
 Six years ago, after a heart murmur was picked up during a visit to a gastroenterologist, she was eventually referred to a cardiologist where she was diagnosed with a mitral valve prolapse.
-Only four months prior, Christine’s twin sister Katharine [...]
+Only four months prior, Christine’s twin sister Katharine had been through a similar experience!
+Christine, a retired library manager, lives a quiet and active life in Norfolk along with her twin sister Katharine and their dog.
+She keeps herself busy out in her garden and enjoys getting out [...]

 105, 2018